Blendify/blender-manual/trunk/blender_docs/manual/physics/smoke/introduction.rst

 Introduction
 ************

+Smoke simulation is a subset of the fluids system, and can be used for simulating gases such as smoke.
-Smoke simulation is used to simulate the fluid movement of air and generate animated :term:`voxel` textures representing the density, heat, and velocity of other fluids or suspended particles (i.e. smoke) which can be used for rendering.
+It simulates the fluid movement of air and generate animated :term:`voxel` textures representing the density, heat, and velocity of other fluids or suspended particles (i.e. smoke) which can be used for rendering.